 The Theban general Epaminondas also demonstrated the vulnerabilities of the Spartan system at the Battle of Leuctra in 371 BC, where he used innovative tactics to defeat the Spartan army.

-While this approach served them well during the height of their power, it also exposed limitations in adaptability, which eventually led to their decline.
+While their approach served them well during the height of their power, more defeats and fears of further invasions finally forced their hand.